lmath/regression/src/main/scala/docs/week1.md

 classification (spam/not spam).
 The algorithm could be a set of steps.
 We could compose a series of regular expressions to the message that are based on previous messages that we know have turned out to be spam.

-We could also train a model based on a dataset of emails and classifications, to learn patterns of what spam messages look like without explicitly writing spam identification rules.
-Then, we could use the model for new resources.data without a classification.
+We could also train a main.scala.model based on a dataset of emails and classifications, to learn patterns of what spam messages look like without explicitly writing spam identification rules.
+Then, we could use the main.scala.model for new resources.data without a classification.
 That's the approach we're more interested in here, but both approaches are algorithms.

 ##### What is a Machine Learning algorithm?